tommy2310DK/Aspect4/README.md

 # Aspect4 Order API

 A FastAPI-based application that wraps the Aspect4 SOAP API to provide a clean, RESTful interface for fetching order statuses.
-This application is designed to be deployed as an Azure Container App and registered as a plugin in Microsoft Copilot Studio.
+This application is designed to be registered as a plugin in Microsoft Copilot Studio.

 ## Architecture

 - **main.py**: The FastAPI application entry point, defining the API routes and schema (Pydantic models).
 - **aspect4_client.py**: The core logic layer that communicates with the Aspect4 SOAP service using `zeep`.
-- **Dockerfile**: Configuration for building the Docker image.
 - **GetOrder.py**: (Legacy) Command-line script for testing purposes.

 ## API Endpoint